pipa0979/IBG-SharedHaplotypes/IBG-SharedHaplotype_consoleCompression/Readme.md

 Output is redirected to  gzip pipeline rather than using compression in the program.

-There is 1 flag:
+There are 2 flags:
---in <filename.int>
+--in <filename.int>	#Provide the input .int filename --min_bp	#Defaults to 100000

 The output is piped using:	| gzip > output.gz